A King & Two Queens

-A King & Two Queens is an album by American country music artist George Jones and features duets with Melba Montgomery and Judy Lynn, released in 1964 on the United Artists Records.
-Jones and Montgomery had scored a number one country hit with the duet "We Must Have Been Out Of Our Minds" in 1963 and released the album What's In Our Heart the same year.
+A King & Two Queens is an album featuring four solo performances each by American country music artists George Jones, Melba Montgomery and Judy Lynn, released in 1964 on the United Artists Records.
+Jones and Montgomery had scored a number one country hit with the duet "We Must Have Been Out Of Our Minds" in 1963 and released the album What's in Our Heart the same year.
 Jones and Montgomery popularized the male-female country singer genre throughout the decade.
-Lynn, a former beauty queen who had joined a nationwide tour of Grand Ole Opry performers as a teenager, sings on three of the tracks.
+Lynn, a former beauty queen who had joined a nationwide tour of Grand Ole Opry performers as a teenager, sings four of the tracks on this album.